miniBill/minibill.github.io/doc/_posts/2019-07-31-haskelm-1-getting-the-caball-rolling.md

 ## Introduction ##
 HaskElm is a project in which I try and rewrite a Prelude for Haskell that feels like Elm's Prelude.

+This set of posts is aimed at people with some experience in Elm (having read the guide should be enough) and no experience in Haskell.
-This set of posts is structured as a log of my explorations, rather than a tutorial or an howto, so it will have warts, false ends and errors (although I'll cut some of the uninteresting ones).
+It is structured as a log of my explorations, rather than a tutorial or an howto, so it will have warts, false ends and errors (although I'll cut some of the uninteresting ones).

 Let's start with a minimal viable example: the target will be to compile the following program: